dki-lab/GrailQA/README.md

 ```
 $ pip install -r requirements.txt
 ```
-**(Note: you do not need to install AllenNLP by yourself, because we have included our local version of AllenNLP in this repo.)**
+**(Note: we have included our adapted version of AllenNLP in this repo so there's no need to separately install that.)**

 ## Reproduce Our Results

 The predictions of our baseline models can be found via [CodaLab](https://worksheets.codalab.org/worksheets/0x53f31035f34e4b6194ebe16179944297).
 Run `predict` command to reproduce the predictions.
 There are several arguments to configure to run `predict`:
 ```